 Potential pro: If you’re looking for a simple way of saving money and budgeting for various expenses, Goodbudget might be worth a download.

 Potential con: Unlike apps like Pocketbook and MoneyBrilliant, you can’t sync Goodbudget to your bank account.
-However, this might be appealing if you aren’t so keen on sharing your bank details with an app.
+However, this might be appealing if you aren’t so keen on sharing your bank details.

-Splitwise is a bill-splitting app that could be worth a look if you have shared expenses – this could be anything from splitting bills with your housemates to dinner with friends.
+Splitwise is a bill-splitting app that could be useful if you have shared expenses – this could be anything from splitting bills with your housemates to dinner with friends.
 While not strictly designed for budgeting, Splitwise can give you an insight into how much money you’re lending to people or how much you owe others.

 Summary: Splitwise could help you keep track of shared expenses and ensure you don’t forget about any money you’ve lent or borrowed.